lubeda/EspHoMaTriXv2/README.md

 ### Integrate in Home Assistant UI

-Add entities to Home Assistant UI for interactive control of your display
+Add entities to the Home Assistant UI for interactive control of your display

 #### Brightness